autolab-fi/line-robot-curriculum/lessons/module_6/Introduction to Variables and Conditional Statements.md

 ## **Lesson Objective**

-## Learn how to declare and use variables in C++, and apply conditional logic using `if`, `else if`, and `else`.
+Learn how to declare and use variables in ESP32 programming, and apply conditional logic using `if` and `else` statements to make decisions.

+---

 ## **Introduction**

-Variables are the building blocks of any program.
-They store information like numbers, characters, and true/false values.
-Once we store values in variables, we can apply logic to make decisions using conditional statements.
+Variables are essential in microcontroller programming for storing information like sensor readings, motor speeds, and system states.
+In robot programming, we use conditional statements (`if-else`) to make decisions based on these variables, creating intelligent behavior.

 ---